cloudtruth/Config-The-Hard-Way/README.md

 1. CloudTruth
     - Used to store all secrets, parameters, and environment variables.
 Any configuration data that you need stored in one location, CloudTruth has you covered.
-2. AWS
+2. AWS/Azure/GCP
-    - AWS will be used to host the application, cloud infrastructure, and any other services we may need to ensure the Wordpress app is deployed properly.
+    - The application will be hosted on Kubernetes.
+Regardless of if you use GCP, Azure, or AWS, you'll be able to follow along with this project.
+Below under the labs, you'll see secrets set up for GKE, AKS, or EKS.
 3. GitHub
     - To store the application and infrastructure/automation code
 4. Docker
     - Although you won't be doing anything directly with Docker, Docker is used to build the containers that run in Kubernetes Pods.
 5. Kubernetes
    - To run the Docker image that's created for the containerized Wordpress app.
-Kubernetes, in this case, EKS, will be used to orchestrate the container.
+Kubernetes, in this case EKS, AKS, or GKE will be used to orchestrate the container.

 ## Labs